loveencounterflow/dbay-mirage/README-htmlish-syntax.md

 Limitations of the current implementation:

-* No nested swappers, which means that a region delineated by a pair of swappers cannot contain another syntax.
+* No nested fences, which means that a region delineated by a pair of fences cannot contain another syntax.